Dress Code

 • No hoodies or sports jumpers.

-• No flannel shirts, T-shirts or polo shirts.
+• No flannel shirts, tee shirts, or polo shirts.

 • No trainers or flip-flops.

-The list above has been added to help and guide, but is not exhaustive.
-Students should seek further guidance from the Sixth Form Leadership Team where necessary.
-The Sixth Form Director has ultimate discretion in establishing what is and is not acceptable.
+This list has been added to help and guide, but is not exhaustive.
+If you need further guidance please speak with your Head of Year.
+The Principal and Head of Sixth Form have ultimate discretion in establishing what is and is not acceptable.
+Any student who breaches the Sixth Form Dress Code can expect to be sent home to change.

 Your browser is out-of-date!